-- Select an empirical article (an article that presents research that the authors have done; it will include method and results sections) from one of the journals listed on pages 2-3 of this document.
+- Select an empirical article (an article that presents research that the authors have done; it will include method and results sections) from one of the journals listed in the table of contents of this document.

 - To do this, you will first have to check to see if we subscribe to the journal (do that here).

 - Once you have found the journal, check out a recent issue to see the table of contents.

 - Choose an empirical article from a recent issue.

 - Print out and read your article.

 - For your assignment, write a two-page double-spaced reflection on the study, including:

 - A summary of the main points of the article (What was the authors' motivation?
 What did they do?
 What did they find?
 What did they think their findings meant?)

 - A reflection of the practical purpose of the study and the value to society of the findings